Generic selectors

 Stick to the ones that you like and that actually suit you, and set the rest free.

-Or if you realise you’re missing something, now’s a good time to track it down or order a new one.
+If you realise you’re missing something, track it down or order a new one.

-And here’s a top tip: Keep all your travel documents, including your passport, in one place.
-I keep mine in a large plastic envelope, making it much easier to grab and go.
+Then go ahead and put all your travel documents, including your passport, in one place.
+I keep mine and my family’s in a large plastic envelope, making it much easier to grab and go.

 One of the worst things about traveling is all the packing and unpacking.
 No-one wants to face into Mount Washmore when they return from a trip, so let’s make things a little easier.